 "Love" in Loving Relationships

-The word "love" can have many connotations.
+When it comes to relationships, there are different kinds of loving relationships; and the word "love" can have different connotations.
 Wikipedia lists Greek words for love.
 (See also: The Four Loves).
 This page attempts to provide both some depth as well as clarity on the different types of love, their attributes, and which attributes generally seem to be common to all types of love.

 "Being in love" or "falling in love"